The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-David Wiercisiewski is a Physiatrist in Charlotte, North Carolina.
-Dr. Wiercisiewski has been practicing medicine for over 37 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Cervical Spondylosis, Drug Induced Dyskinesia, Spinal Stenosis, and Invertebral Disc Disease.
+David Wiercisiewski is a Physiatrist practicing medicine in Charlotte, North Carolina.
+He has been practicing medicine for over 37 years.
+Dr. Wiercisiewski is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Cervical Spondylosis, Drug Induced Dyskinesia, Spinal Stenosis, and Invertebral Disc Disease.
+Dr. Wiercisiewski is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Wiercisiewski is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia